cunhasbia/javascript-cursoemvideo/README.md

 # javascript-cursoemvideo
-some mini projects manipulating the DOM with JS during the Javascript course by Curso em Video.
+some mini projects manipulating DOM with JS during the Javascript course by Curso em Video.